flatiron-school/postwork.flatironschool.com/_includes/general/computer_science.md

 [https://www.udacity.com/course/cs215](https://www.udacity.com/course/cs215)

 Ever played the Kevin Bacon game?
-This class will sho you how it works by giving you an introduction to the design and analysis of algorithms, enabling you to discover how individuals are connected.
+This class will show you how it works by giving you an introduction to the design and analysis of algorithms, enabling you to discover how individuals are connected.

 ### [Algorithms: Design and Analysis, Part I](https://www.coursera.org/course/algo)